quasar-team/CanModule/Documentation/sphinx-source/reconnection.rst

 and flexible datarate (FD) modules under linux, as socketcan is used, and takes less than 30sec.
 Correct port numbering is achieved (through a udevadmin call) as well.

+"whole module"  mode is not supported since the socketcan layer abstracts away the notion of a "module".

 windows ("peak")
 ----------------
 A power loss is recuperated correctly, but only normal datarate (fixed) are supported.